stevendaye/O-Bundle-Test-Project/README.md

 2. Steps
   - Generally, Cornerstone theme template files are located in `templates/pages`.
 Each of these files have their corresponding JavaScript `.js` files in `assets/js/theme`.
 These latter contains event handlers and logic for managing page specific element and actions.

-  - Therefore, since the hover feature was to be implemented in the category page **Special Items**, I located the file `templates/pages/category.html` which led me down to `templates/components/common/responsive-img.html`.
+  - Therefore, since the hover feature was to be implemented on the category page **Special Items**, I located the file `templates/pages/category.html` which led me down to `templates/components/common/responsive-img.html`.
 I then located the corresponding JavaScript file that is `assets/js/theme/category.js`.
   - For this, I needed to know some Handlebars helpers like `getImageSrcset` to get the product's second image from the CDN and create event handlers to make the switch of the image on hover.
 Therefore I added the following logics in:

   -- `templates/components/common/responsive-img.html` (Line 40)